Premium golf simulators

 Campaign Planning

-The client came to us with a clear sense of purpose.
-They wanted to challenge three common misconceptions about golf — that it is too hard, too time-consuming, and too expensive.
-Their product, an advanced golf simulator, addressed all these issues.
-However, their online brand was falling short.
+The client approached us with a specific goal: to debunk three common misconceptions about golf - that it's too challenging, too time-consuming, and too expensive.
+Their innovative golf simulator addressed all these concerns, but their online brand needed more impact to resonate with their target audience.

 Execution

-We looked into our client’s online brand and identified three areas for potential improvement.
+We conducted a thorough analysis of the client's online brand and identified three key areas for improvement.

 Finally there was the brand message itself.
 Successful brands appeal to the customer on an emotional level.
 In that regard, our client had two strong selling points: experience and accessibility.
 The product itself clearly simulated the experience of playing golf, and we had built the website to give a feel for how that was possible.